 - If you have company over, or the kids have their friends for a playdate, and you notice your dog trembling when it’s not cold out.
 That’s a sign they are uncomfortable and stressed.

 If any of these examples are something you recognize in your dog, that means that displayed avoidance and displacement behaviors.
 You must interject or allow your dog the means to be able to get away from the scenario that is causing them stress.
 By recognizing these signs in your dog, around your kids, you could prevent your dog from the possibility of being pushed into a situation that could lead to biting.
 Remember, we want our dog to give us this feedback.
 There is nothing wrong with your dog for showing avoidance or displacement signs.
 It is much scarier and more unpredictable for a dog not to display this.
 We never want to correct your dog for communicating that they are uneasy or anxious, especially when they are around babies and children.
 It’s not as simple as just supervising your child around your dog.
 You have now entered the next stage of dog ownership.
 It is your job to know your dog and be able to identify the body language they are displaying and how to react accordingly.
 Don’t try to force your dog to like your baby or your kids as the family evolves.
 Instead, the best thing you can do for your family is to accept your dog’s reactions and respond accordingly.
 If your dog does display any aggression, seek out a professional trainer to evaluate the situation.
 They can determine if this is a training issue or if your family could be at risk.
 Remember, dog’s tolerance levels can change as the baby develops and ages.
-If families need any assistance in reading their dog’s body language, watch this informational film at https://dogstodiapers.com/about-the-film/.
+If families need any assistance in reading their dog’s body language, take the Dogs to Diapers online training course.